MyName7om/portfolio/README.md

   - ABB in Maths, Computer Science, Physics (respectively)

 ## Projects
-click on the project to see more information
 - [**project 1**(*click me*)](project-1.md)
 - **project 2**
 - **project 3**